 Probable High Risk and/or Vulnerable Areas

 - Resident Students - significant student population 1427 residing in on-campus student housing/residence halls.
-These are students who could be displaced by fire, flood, power failure during extreme cold weather conditions, or some other natural disaster affecting the College.
+These are students who could be displaced by fire, flood, power failure during extreme cold weather conditions, or some other natural disaster affecting the University.

 - Close living quarters make transmission of communicable disease among residents more probable.